 Urgent care or urgent care centers are there to provide immediate care to patients who require immediate care for minor medical issues.
-While the issues may not be fatal, they could be causing severe discomfort, or requires fast attention to prevent the condition from developing into something more dangerous.
+While the issues may not be fatal, they could be causing severe discomfort or require fast attention to prevent the condition from developing into something more dangerous.

 Urgent care is not to be mistaken for emergency care, which is a service provided for those who are experiencing life-threatening conditions.
-Medical emergencies should be handled by the emergency services and not taken to urgent care to handle.
+Medical emergencies should be handled by the emergency services and not taken to urgent care.

 When Should You Go to Urgent Care and When Not?

 Knowing when to use urgent care can be tricky, but it’s important that you seek medical attention when you need it.
 Typically, you should consider going to urgent care if you’re experiencing a condition that needs to be treated within 24 hours.

 This can range from a wide variety of symptoms, such as minor bleeding, strains or sprains, vomiting, and minor fractures.
 Of course, these symptoms wouldn’t require emergency services to take care of them, but leaving them unattended could be harmful to your health – which is why urgent care is so important.

 Do You Need an Appointment for an Urgent Care Visit?

 You might be concerned that you need to book an appointment for your urgent care visit, which could make things tricky if you’re in a hurry.
 However, most urgent care services are walk-in and ready to provide medical aid to patients as soon as possible.

 Of course, there could be a line of other patients waiting to see a healthcare professional, but it would depend entirely on the day and time of your arrival.
 Your wait may be short, or you could be waiting for a few hours.

 But Can You Make an Appointment at Urgent Care?